Lemnon95/threads_when_needed/README.md

 ```
 gcc -g -Wall linked_lists_tasks.c -lpthread
-./a.out x  (where x is the number of threads you decide to use).
+./a.out x  (where x is the number of threads you intend to use).
 ```

 ## What I Learned